jersonsw/jswdb/README.md

 # JSWDb

-The aim of this project is to extract movies and TV Shows information from [IMDb](www.imdb.com) and store them in your own database for further queries.
+This project is meant for extracting movies and TV Shows information from [IMDb](www.imdb.com) and to store the obtained data into our own database for further queries.
 These information are extracted through web scraping, driven by a batch process.

 The project follows the principles of an [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) (aka Ports & Adapters) exposed by Alistair Cockburn.
-It is compound of the following modules:
+It's compound of the following modules:

 * **core**: _Domain + Ports + Usecases_.
 * **data-adapter**: _Adapters intended for persistence purposes_.